Common Questions (And Answers) About New Jersey Divorce

 Most property obtained by either spouse during the marriage is considered to be marital property, jointly owned by both spouses.
 Under the equitable distribution model, marital property must be divided equitably in divorce, which isn’t necessarily a 50-50 split.
 Instead, couples and/or judges can deviate from a perfectly equal division if doing so would be equitable, based on each spouse’s financial needs, earning power, contributions to the marriage and any other relevant factors.

-I own a business.
-How will that be handled in divorce?
+I own a business, how will that be handled in divorce?

 Unless you want to go into business with your soon-to-be ex (and nearly no one does), you need to obtain full ownership by compensating them for their share.
 This starts with a careful and thorough business valuation conducted by a professional.
-Then, Mr. Levine can help you create a buyout proposal or trade other marital assets equal to the value of your spouse’s stake in the business.
+Then, I can help you create a buyout proposal or trade other marital assets equal to the value of your spouse’s stake in the business.

 How are retirement savings addressed in divorce?